gbrault/sqlgrid/README.rst

 sqlgrid is developed as a fork from `Quantopian's QGrid`.

-The backend is completly rewrite to supprt SQL table paradygm.
+The backend is a complete rewrite to supprt SQL table model.

 Demo
 ----